 Instructor: Gordon S. Novak Jr., GDC 3.824; Office Hours: T Th 3:30 - 5:00.

-Discussion Sections are taught by TAs.
-Any student can go to any of the discussion sections.
-Attendance at discussion sections is optional.
+Discussion Section is taught by the TA.
+Attendance at discussion section is optional.

 Grades on Canvas.

 Follow CS 314 Discussions on Piazza

 Available in printed form at UT Copy Center, GSB 3.136 .

 Buying the printed notes is strongly recommended so that you can

 Lecture Notes by Contents or Index or PDF Do not print out the slides on CS department printers.

 Optional Text: Mark Allen Weiss, Data Structures & Problem Solving Using Java, 4th Ed.; Amazon; textbooks.com.